Seeing Ghosts? It Might Just Be Sleep Paralysis

 For an entire summer, Serena, 23, would wake up to a demon with red eyes watching her from the corner of her bedroom.
 She wasn't dreaming — at least, not exactly.
 Serena suffers from sleep paralysis.
 "I always tried to wake up by wiggling my toes and fingers, but it never worked," she says.
 "I'm convinced my house is haunted."

 Although her story may seem freaky, Serena is not alone.
-Around 8% of the US population experiences sleep paralysis at some point in their lives, according to psychologists at Penn State University.
+Around 8% of the U.S. population experiences sleep paralysis at some point in their lives, according to psychologists at Penn State.
 Episodes are different for everyone.
 Some people, like Serena, sense a "ghostly presence" or demon hovering around them or in their rooms.
 Other sleep paralysis sufferers on Reddit describe not being able to breathe, intense pressure on their chest, and auditory hallucinations.

 Advertisement